JoanaMota/PARI_FinalProject/README.md

 # PARI_FinalProject
-Final Project for Projeto em Automação e Robótica Industrial
+Final Project for Automation and Industrial Robotics